 Alejandra has been with KIND working as a consultant on communications and KIND’s “Voices That Matter Most” project since 2015.
 In 2018, she was brought on as KIND’s Communications Project Coordinator where she manages KIND’s story gathering and sharing, organizes storytelling workshops, works directly with participants to help them tell their story and share it in a variety of mediums to reach the widest audience, and identifies mentors and community partners, among other communications duties.
 Alejandra holds a master’s degree in Public Relations from the University of the Arts London and a bachelor’s degree in Global Communications from The American University of Paris.

 Alex has been with KIND working on immigrant and refugee issues since 2010 and began working in non-profit communications and advocacy in 2012.
-Alex is currently KIND’s Senior Communications Manager where she specializes in digital communications and social media outreach.
+Alex is currently KIND’s Director of Digital Media where she specializes in digital communications and social media outreach.
 Alex holds a master’s degree in Political Communications from American University and a bachelor’s degree in American History from Union College.